NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 # Projects

 ## Summary
 At a high level, data in the Genomic Data Commons is organized by project.
 Typically, a project is a specific effort to look at particular type(s) of cancer undertaken as part of a larger cancer research program.
-The GDC Data Portal allows users to access aggregate project-level information via the Projects View and project detail pages.
+The GDC Data Portal allows users to access aggregate project-level information via the Projects View and Project Summary pages.

-## Projects List Page
+## Projects View

-The Projects List Page provides an overview of all harmonized data available in the Genomic Data Commons, organized by project.
+The Projects View provides an overview of all harmonized data available in the Genomic Data Commons, organized by project.
 It also provides filtering, navigation, and advanced visualization features that allow users to identify and browse projects of interest.
 Users can access Projects View from the GDC Data Portal front page, from the Data Portal toolbar, or directly at [https://portal.gdc.cancer.gov/projects](https://portal.gdc.cancer.gov/projects).

 On the left, a panel of data facets allows users to apply filters to find projects of interest.
 When facet filters are applied, the tabs and visualizations on the right are updated to display only the matching projects.
 When no filters are applied, all projects are displayed.